Alphaopen/alphalogic_api3/docs/alphalogic_api3.rst

 Possible values for result type are: str, datetime.datetime, int, float, bool, list, dict.
 Here is the definition of the class Command:

-.. autoclass:: command
+.. autofunction:: command
-   :members:

 Run functions
 -------------
 There is easy way to do some job periodicaly.
 You can define a lot of run functions in the root or object.

-.. autoclass:: run
+.. autofunction:: run
-   :members:

 .. py:module:: alphalogic_api3.exceptions